AaronSMathew/IndiaSummer_Hackathon/README.md

 - **Interactive Maps**: Explore interactive maps to understand disaster-prone areas and evacuation routes.
 - **Community Forum**: Connect with a community of individuals interested in disaster prevention.

-## Getting Started

-To get started with the Disaster Prevention Portal, follow these steps:

-1. Visit the portal at [https://www.mlit.go.jp/river/bousai/olympic/en/index.html](https://www.mlit.go.jp/river/bousai/olympic/en/index.html).
-2. Create an account to unlock personalized features.
-3. Explore the different sections of the portal to access information, exercises, and community forums.

 ## Usage

 The portal is designed to be user-friendly.
 Navigate through the various sections to access the information and resources you need.
 Stay proactive in disaster prevention by regularly checking for updates and participating in practical exercises.